CyperAI/cyper-sui/README.md

 - [elizaOS](https://github.com/elizaos) team for their excellent open-source foundation
 - SUI blockchain team for providing the SDK and hosting the hackathon
 - Google OAuth team for authentication support
-- All contributors who have helped with the project

 ## Hackathon Details